-Payment How to stop

-Regular payments Regular payments by card Direct debits

-You can stop these by Contact us at least 3

-contacting who you're Business Days before

-paying (such as the the next payment is

-merchant) and tell them due to be made and

-that you want to stop these give us the payment

-or change these, as we're details.

-unable to do this for you.
+Payment How to stop Regular payments Regular payments by card Direct debits You can stop these by contacting who you're paying (such as the merchant) and tell them that you want to stop these or change these, as we're unable to do this for you.
+Contact us at least 3 Business Days before the next payment is due to be made and give us the payment details.